arsen/react-native-navstack/README.md

 SlideFromBottom

 ## NavScreen
-All you screens must be wrapped into NavScreen component.
+All your screens must be wrapped into NavScreen component.
 NavScreen has 3 public properties